2012-2013 Academic Year

 Since 1931, the graduate division of Mount St. Mary's College has extended and deepened the work of the undergraduate departments by offering to qualified men and women the opportunity to pursue advanced courses and to obtain professional preparation.

-Students may earn the degrees of Master of Arts in Humanities, Master of Arts in Religious Studies, Master of Business Administration, Master of Science in Counseling Psychology, Master of Science in Education, and Master of Science in Nursing.
+Students may earn the degrees of Master of Arts in Humanities, Master of Arts in Religious Studies, Master of Business Administration, Master of Science in Counseling Psychology, Master of Science in Education, Master of Science in Nursing and Master of Fine Arts in Cinema.

 The graduate division also offers courses and fieldwork experiences that prepare the student for a California Teaching Credential in Elementary Education, Secondary Education, or Special Education (Mild/Moderate Disabilities).
 These programs may be completed in conjunction with a Master of Science degree in Education.
 An advanced program in Instructional Leadership is offered for experienced teachers.